LosersClub/Excalibor/README.md

 expr.evaluate(vars); // returns 20
 ```
 Note: For the primitive types, the type returned when `Expression` is evaluated will be the highest priority type used.
 From least to greatest that is `byte -> char -> short -> int -> long -> float -> double`.
 As an example, with the `DefaultCompiler` the expression `2 / 3` will return `0` with type `Integer` whereas `2 / 3.0` will return `0.6666666666666666` with type `Double`.

+## License
+This project is licensed under the terms of the MIT license